apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/segment/tar.md

   catalog of blobs (i.e. value records) referenced by segments in this TAR file.
   This catalog is indexed by the generation of the segments it contains.

-- graph: this file has a name ending in `.gph` and contains a representation of a graph.
+- graph: this file has a name ending in `.gph` and contains the segment graph of all the segments in this tar file.
 The graph is represented as an adjacency list of UUIDs.

 - index: this file has a name ending in `.idx` and contains a sorted list of every segment contained in the TAR file.